ueberdosis/tiptap/docs/src/docPages/guide/node-views.md

 ## toc

 ## Introduction
 Node views are the best thing since sliced bread, at least if you are a fan of customization (and bread).
-With node views you can add interactive nodes to your editor content.
+With node views you can add interactive nodes to your editor.
 That can literally be everything.
 If you can write it in JavaScript, you can use it in your editor.

+Node views are amazing to improve the in-editor experience, but can also be used in a read-only instance of tiptap.
+They are unrelated to the HTML output by design, so you have full control about the in-editor experience *and* the output.

 ## Different types of node views
 Depending on what you would like to build, node views work a little bit different and can have their verify specific capabilities, but also pitfalls.
 The main question is: How should your custom node look like?